-Measuring blood sugar (glucose) is used to diagnose diabetes.
-It is also used to monitor glucose control for those people who are already known to have diabetes.
+Blood sugar (glucose) measurements are used to diagnose diabetes.
+They are also used to monitor glucose control for those people who are already known to have diabetes.
 If your glucose level remains high then you have diabetes.
 If the level goes too low then it is called hypoglycaemia.

 Blood tests for blood sugar (glucose)